LavaMoat/snow/README.md

 ## 🚨 IMPORTANT UPDATE 🚨

-Starting Version [2.0.0](https://github.com/LavaMoat/snow/pull/76) Snow officially doesn't support vulnerabilities that can be protected against by disallowing `unsafe-inline` completely and by correctly using the `object-src` directive to not allow `self`.
+Starting Version [2.0.1](https://github.com/LavaMoat/snow/pull/134) Snow officially doesn't support vulnerabilities that can be protected against by disallowing `unsafe-inline` completely and by correctly using the `object-src` directive to not allow `self`.

-To learn more why is that, see [section 3](#install).
+* To learn more why is that, see [section 3](#install).

+In addition, Snow ["stops playing nice"](https://github.com/LavaMoat/snow/pull/133) - operations that are considered insecure will be intercepted and cause Snow to throw an exception.
+This is part of the realization we reached as part of the work on Snow, where "nice security" leaves Snow vulnerable, and true security can only be shipped with a more "aggresive" approach.
+* To learn more why is that, see [#133](https://github.com/LavaMoat/snow/pull/133).

 ## [Demo](https://lavamoat.github.io/snow/demo/#self-xss-challenge-msg) - The Snow Challenge! 🏆